FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

     }
 ```

 We use `setDefaultCommand()` to pass in the `ManualDriveCommand` we wrote above.
-Note how in the manual command, after we pass in the `Drivetrain` object, we write `driveController::getDriveForward` and `driveController::getDriveTurn` to be passed in for the `DoubleSupplier`s.
+Note how in the manual command, after we pass in the `Drivetrain` object, we use `driveController::getDriveForward` and `driveController::getDriveTurn` to be passed in for the `DoubleSupplier`s.
 Using Java's `::` operator allows to pass in the function itself and not a result of evaluating that function.

 Once again, when `execute()` is run in `ManualDriveCommand`, the command will receive *constantly-updated* controller input values for the drivetrain instead of the result of evaluating the controller's functions once.